Go to Top

 Diff Analysis

-Before analyzing the cause of the vulnerability, it's worth noting that the React2Shell vulnerability was patched through commit 7dc903c in the GitHub repository facebook/react (GitHub Commit).
-Among the changes made with this commit, modifications related to the Flight Protocol and Prototype were made in packages/react-server/src/ReactFlightReplyServer.js.
+Before analyzing the root cause of the vulnerability, the React2Shell vulnerability was patched via commit 7dc903c in the facebook/react repository on GitHub (GitHub Commit).
+Among the changes made in this commit, the modifications related to the Flight Protocol and Prototype were made in packages/react-server/src/ReactFlightReplyServer.js.

-caption - Addition of property value checks in getOutlinedModel function implementation within ReactFlightReplyServer.js
+caption - Added property value check within getOutlinedModel function implementation in ReactFlightReplyServer.js

-When the getOutlinedModel function is called among the Flight Protocol data passed to the react-server, it is preprocessed through function calls like below in ReactFlightReplyServer.js.
+If the getOutlinedModel function is called among the Flight Protocol data passed to the react-server, it is pre-processed via the following function calls in ReactFlightReplyServer.js.

-• initializeModelChunk() Initialization of Chunk when Flight Protocol request occurs
+• initializeModelChunk() Initialize Chunk when a Flight Protocol request occurs

-• parseModelString(): Creates Model from string data (deserialization)
+• parseModelString() : Create Model from string data (deserialization)

-• getOutlinedModel(): Handles Chunk References occurring during deserialization
+• getOutlinedModel() : Handle Chunk Reference occurring during deserialization

 Raw Chunk Reference

-In the earlier overview of the Flight Protocol, expressions like $@0 were explained to refer to Chunk 0.
-Looking at the actual implementation, the parseModelString() function appears as follows.
+In the previous Flight Protocol overview, expressions like $@0 were described as a Reference to Chunk 0.
+Regarding this implementation, the parseModelString() function can be viewed as follows.
 (ReactFlightReplyServer.js:929)

 case '@': {